erlong15/8_vk_friends_online/README.md

-# Watcher of Friends Online
+# Watcher of VK Friends Online

-[TODO.
-There will be project description]
+It is a simple script for check your VK friends who is online now.

 # How to Install